Sunday, December 15, 2013

 Remembering Brennan Manning

-Last year when Brennan Manning’s latest book came out, we had a little debate at the bookstore where I worked at the time.
-Having loved his writing forever, I immediately added All is Grace to my bookshelf and my heart.
-It was the final work of a man that had, more than once, saved my spiritual life.
-And I never take those people for granted.
-Never.
+immediately added All is Grace to my bookshelf and my heart.
+It was the final work of a man that had, more

+about judgment, ahem, and said nothing.
 At some point we’re not supposed to struggle?
 Is that even possible living in a place we don’t belong?
 Aren’t the faith and the growth and the victory IN the struggle?
 To reach a place where we are beyond stumbling and past falling would be……Heaven.
 Literally.

 I’m not a big crier, but the first copy of his book Abba’s Child I owned ended up with tear stained highlighter running off the book and onto the floor.
 It was maybe the first time in my adult life I truly understood.
 I was not just loved by God, I was unconditionally sought after, saved, and kept by the only One able to keep every promise and forgive every sin.
 With Him, I belonged!